MolSSI/QCSchema/README.md

-# QC_JSON_Schema
+# QCSchema
-A JSON Schema for Quantum Chemistry
+A Key-Value/Array Schema for Quantum Chemistry

 The purpose of this schema is to provide API like access to pre-existing quantum chemistry packages to enable more complex workflows.
 The core of this is to